Destinations Italy Florence & Tuscany

 Drag to see more

-John Voigtmann left Sony Music in 2006 and ended up in Pienza.
-After a successful first hotel in the countryside, he and his then-wife Ondine Cohane converted a 16th-century convent on Corso Rossellino into this 12-room townhouse — pared-back rooms with exposed stone walls, four-poster beds, custom contemporary furniture, a vinyl-record library lounge with an honesty bar.
-The Townhouse Caffè downstairs serves real Val d'Orcia food, the staff books truffle hunts and tastings before you finish asking.
+John Voigtmann, the former New York record producer behind bands like the Strokes, Foo Fighters and Christina Aguilera, gave it all up for Pienza.
+He and his wife Ondine (a travel writer) converted a 15th-century former convent on Corso Rossellino 111 into this 12-room townhouse (four of them suites) — pared-back rooms with exposed stone walls, beamed white-painted ceilings, a vinyl-record library lounge with an honesty bar.
+The Townhouse Caffè downstairs serves real Val d'Orcia food.
 Pienza itself is the bonus: cobblestoned, UNESCO-listed, and small enough to walk in twenty minutes.

 What it's known for